whitneyburton/portfolios/students/1806-front/joel-smith/20180803-joel-smith-m1.markdown

 ## B: Individual Work & Projects

 ### Projects
-##### For this mod's individual projects, I could really feel my evolution to becoming more organized with my workflow, to being more comfortable with increasingly complicated comps, coming from when I first started when I would rush projects after putting them off, and not having a broader scope of how to take advantage of layouts like Grid.
+##### For this mod's individual projects, I could really feel my evolution as a learning developer, from becoming more organized with my workflow, to being more comfortable with increasingly complicated comps, coming from when I first started when I would rush projects after putting them off, and I lacked a broader scope of how to take advantage of layouts like Grid.
 I'm happy with my learning progress this mod.

 ## Number Guesser